alsa-project/libhinawa/README.rst

 Some instance signals are rewritten by GObject Interface as well.
 This is the list:

-- Hinawa.SndUnit::disconnected / use property change notify of Hinawa.AlsaFirewire:is-locked
+- Hinawa.SndUnit::disconnected / use property change notify of Hitaki.AlsaFirewire:is-locked
-- Hinawa.SndUnit::lock-status / use property change notify of Hinawa.AlsaFirewire:is-disconnected
+- Hinawa.SndUnit::lock-status / use property change notify of Hitaki.AlsaFirewire:is-disconnected
 - Hinawa.SndDg00x::message / Hitaki.QuadletNotification::notified
 - Hinawa.SndDice::notified / Hitaki.QuadletNotification::notified
 - Hinawa.SndMotu::notified / Hitaki.QuadletNotification::notified